IDoCodingStuffs/python-doodles/freeform-log.md

 ## 6/21
 ### 1 PM
 Okay time to try labeling all levels.
 If it trains with just 3 labels, it should train with more ideally.

+### 2 PM
+Finished adding multihot labels but now it is training suspiciously fast.
+Like 15 mins for the whole net.
+And loss goes down only 10% or even less.